guglielmoG/windspeed_CLI/README.md

 `python windspeed.py test/video_test_1fps.mp4 --video --codec mp4v --ext .mp4`

 This will create an _.mp4_ output video file encoded using _mp4v_.
 Another combination usually successful is `--codec MJPG --ext .avi`.
-Both have been tested opening the output video in Windows 10 using VLC.
+Default configuration tested in Windows 10 using VLC and in macOS Catalina.
 If none of these work, try changing them, or installing corresponding codecs for your platform.

 ### GPU